dmbarbour/glas/docs/GlasProg.md

 * `(%an.error.log Chan MsgSel)` - log a message only when Operation halts due to an obvious divergence error (such as '%error', assertion failure, or a runtime type error).
 * `(%an.assert Chan ErrorMsgGen)` - assertions are structured as logging an error message.
 If no error message is generated, the assertion passes.
 May reduce to warning.
 * `(%an.assert.static Chan ErrorMsgGen)` - assertion that must be computed at compile-time, otherwise it's a compile-time error.
 May reduce to compile-time warning with or without a runtime error.
-* `(%an.profile Chan BucketSel)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
+* `(%an.profile Chan BucketSel)` - record performance metadata such as entries and normal exits, fails, errors, time spent, time wasted on rework, etc..
 Profiles may be aggregated into buckets based on BucketSel.
 * `(%an.trace Chan BucketSel)` - record information to support slow-motion replay of Operation.
 BucketSel helps control and organize traces.
 See *Tracing*.
 * `(%an.view Chan Viewer)` - support interactive debug views of a running application.
 See *Debug Views*
 * `(%an.chan.scope TL)` - apply a prefix-to-prefix translation to Chan names in Operation.